ChrisDuffley/stationPlaylist/readme.md

 * Find tracks with duration that falls within a given range via time range finder.
 * Quickly enable or disable metadata streaming.

-## Additional commands when using Sam or SPL encoders
+## Additional commands when using encoders

-The following commands are available when using Sam or SPL encoders:
+The following commands are available when using encoders:

 * F9: connect to a streaming server.
 * F10 (SAM encoder only): Disconnect from the streaming server.